dasuksta/linuxconfigtool/README.md

  - MUNIN: System and network monitoring.
  - WEBMIN:Configure & monitor your system easily.

-The default aims to set up the system with sane defaults, all without the need for additional in-depth configuration knowledge.
+All without the need for additional in-depth configuration knowledge.
+The default configuration aims to setup the system with sane defaults, making customisations and opitmizations easier.